Vaent/CardPeeGee/documentation/Tech debt.md

 ## Bugs

-- During card selection phases, when clicking on a card which cannot be used in that context, any card which has already been selected should be deselected.
-Current implemented behaviour ignores the click except for logging a debug message - the player receives no feedback.
 - The only conversion option for cards with value 2 should be Spades, and only in combat since the "Zero of Spades" has a useful function there.
 Currently the only check is whether a sprite exists for the requested conversion.
 There is no feedback to the player if that check fails.

 ## In scope